Media, Culture, and Communication (PhD)

 Program Description

 The PhD program in Media, Culture, and Communication is committed to interdisciplinary, theoretically sophisticated, multi-methodological, historical, and comparative approaches to the study of media and culture.
-The program offers five overlapping and interrelated research areas that operate as guiding frameworks for intellectual inquiry and collaborative work across the department.
-Students are encouraged to take advantage of course offerings across all five areas: Global and Transcultural Studies, Technology and Society, Visual Culture and Sound Studies, Media Institutions and Politics, and Critical Theories of Media and Communication.
+Five research areas operate as guiding frameworks for intellectual inquiry across the department: Global Communication and Media, Technology and Society, Visual Culture and Sound Studies, Media Industries and Politics, Interaction and Experience.
+Students attend special events throughout the year and can apply to present their original research at the department’s annual Neil Postman Graduate Conference.

 Career Opportunities